gmparg/JURIX2018/README.md

 # JURIX2018

-## Encodings for use cases presented in the paper
+## Encodings for use cases presented in the paper:
 ### Legal Representation and Reasoning in Practice: A Critical Comparison

 * usecase1.dlv:	          Encoding of Use Case 1 in ASP (works with DLV reasoner)
 * usecase1.asp:           Encoding of Use Case 1 in ASP (works with clingo/DLV2 reasoners)